kaz-utashiro/greple/README.md

     Specify the function called after each search operation.
 Funciton is called with `App::Greple::Grep` object which cotains all information about the search.
-This interface highly depends on the internal structure, so use with the utmost cation.
+This interface highly depends on the internal structure, so use with the utmost caution.

 - **--callback**=_function_(_..._)